Amy Allen - SENCo

 Judith Boston – Head Teacher

 I began my teaching career in 1981, after gaining at 2:1 (Hons) degree in history from the University of Leeds, followed by a PGCE at the University of Leicester in primary education.
 Since then, I have taught in 6 different schools during my career with a break to bring up my two daughters.
 I became a head teacher in 2002, following NPQH and in 2009 the school was awarded an outstanding grading from Ofsted and similarly from the Diocese.
 The school became a national support school and as a National Leader of Education, the staff were able to support other schools.
 In 2013 I joined St Bart's and I continue to have immense passion to help children to maximise their potential through their educational experience at primary school.
 I believe that St Bart's is a wonderful environment in which to thrive and learn and central to this are the excellent relationships throughout the school.
-I have two daughters - one holds a Royal Academy of Engineering Fellowship for research at the University of Sheffield specialising in energy storage and nano-technology and my younger daughter is completing a Dphil in twelfth century legal history at Trinity College, Oxford.
-She also tutors at Queen's College.
+I have two daughters - one holds a Royal Academy of Engineering Fellowship for research at the University of Sheffield specialising in energy storage and nano-technology and my younger daughter has completed a Dphil in twelfth century legal history at Trinity College, Oxford.
 When not at work I enjoy being outdoors - cycling, running, gardening and I am a keen ornithologist.
 I am passionate about teaching and love being part of the school.

 Colette Bujdoso – Learning Support Assistant